If you think there’s only one or two types of composting, you might be in for a surprise.

 The material would either be made into a compost pile around 5 feet high or buried in a pit 2-3 feet deep.
 The pile would be turned twice.

 Later forms of the Indore method also included human waste.

 But there are easier ways to accomplish good compost.
-Most of us, for example, don’t want to dig a pit every time we need to make compost!
+Most of us, for example, don’t want to dig a large pit every time we need to make compost!

 The requirements are fairly onerous, though!

 - Compost materials need to be shredded so that the size is between 1/2 to 1-1/2 inches.
 Woody materials should be put through a shredder.

 - The compost heap should have a carbon – nitrogen ratio of 30:1.